With financial scams and traps increasing during COVID-19, we’ve listed the top four to avoid.

 There’s been a lot of coverage in the news recently concerning short-term lending, also known as payday lending.
 Although not illegal, some questionable lenders are advertising short-term, high interest loans as a means to get people “through” the pandemic.
 In some cases these lenders charge equivalent interest rates of more than 400 per cent.
 Typically advertised via SMS, these payday loans can trap vulnerable people who may be in a debt cycle already, or may put them in a debt cycle which is difficult to escape.

-If you or someone you know requires some financial assistance, please talk to a trusted adviser first before committing to these type of offers.
+If you or someone you know requires some financial assistance, please talk to a trusted advisor first before committing to these type of offers.
 Rather than short-term gain, it’s more likely to end up in long-term pain.

 How much is that puppy in the window?